paulodowd/GoogleColab_Simple2DSimulator/README.md

 <img src="https://github.com/paulodowd/GoogleColab_Simple2DSimulator/blob/main/images/c_navigation.png?raw=true">
     </td>
     <td>
       In this worksheet we will develop a more advanced controller for the simulated robot.
-You can discovering an obstruction and then control the simulated robot to navigate around the obstruction at close proximity.
+You can write behaviours for the robot to discover an obstruction and then to control the simulated robot to navigate around the obstruction at close proximity.
     </td>
   </tr>
  </table>